Keep all of your citations in one safe place

 The author's name is generally the first item in a citation (unless the source does not have an author).
 The author's name is followed by a period.

 If the source has one author, place the last name first, add a comma, and then the first name.

 If your source has two authors, place them in the same order they're shown on the source.
 The first author is in reverse order, add a comma and the word "and", then place the second author in standard form.
 Follow their names with a period.

 Monsen, Avery, and Jory John.

 For three or more authors, only include the first listed author's name.
 Place the first author's name in reverse order (Last name, First name) place a comma afterwards, and then add the Latin phrase "et al."

 For social media posts, it's acceptable to use a screen name or username in place of the author's name.
 Start the citation with the user's handle.

-MLA Citations do not need to always start with the name of the author.
+Citations do not need to always start with the name of the author.
 When your research focuses on a specific individual that is someone other than the author, it is appropriate for readers to see that individual's name at the beginning of the citation.
-In an MLA citation, directors, actors, translators, editors, and illustrators are common individuals to have at the beginning.
+Directors, actors, translators, editors, and illustrators are common individuals to list at the beginning.
 Again, only include their name in place of the author if your research focuses on that specific individual.